Skip to content

 Rogue Scientist encounter 15% 1–3

-PvP Warp Jumper kill 100% of victim's unused shards/crystals variable
+PvP Warp Jumper kill (pre-expedition) 100% of victim's unused shards/crystals variable

-Destroyed warp gate 0% (Crystal is consumed at activation)
+Destroyed warp gate 0% (Crystal consumed at Phase 1 beacon deploy, not at the gate itself)

 4. Black market (Fringe Alliance ports)